CCGS Captain Molly Kool

 CCGS Captain Molly Kool is a Canadian Coast Guard converted medium class icebreaker.
 She was originally built as an icebreaking anchor handling tug Vidar Viking for Trans Viking Icebreaking & Offshore in 2001.
 The vessel was acquired by the Canadian Coast Guard in August 2018 and was commissioned in May of the next year after refit.
+She is named after the Canadian sailor, Molly Kool.

 CCGS Captain Molly Kool has two sister vessels, CCGS Jean Goodwill and CCGS Vincent Massey, both of which are converted offshore vessels.

 Design

 CCGS Captain Molly Kool is 83.7 m long overall and 77.77 m between perpendiculars.
 Her hull has a beam of 18 m and moulded depth of 8.5 m.
 At design draught, she draws 6.5 m of water, but can be loaded to a maximum draught of 7.22 m which corresponds to a displacement of 6,872 tons.
 Originally built to DNV ice class "ICE-10 Icebreaker", her hull structures and propulsion system will be upgraded to Polar Class 4 level and the vessel will be rated as Arctic Class 2 in Canadian service.
 Originally she was served by a crew of 23, but this has been reduced to 19 (9 officers and 10 crew) when the vessel was acquired by the Canadian Coast Guard.

 CCGS Captain Molly Kool has four medium-speed diesel engines geared to two controllable pitch propellers in nozzles.
 She has two eight-cylinder MaK 8M32 and two six-cylinder MaK 6M32 diesel engines rated at 3840 kW and 2880 kW each.
 With a total propulsion power of 13440 kW, she can achieve a maximum speed of 16 kn in open water and break 1 m ice at a continuous speed of 3 kn.
 In addition, she has two bow thrusters (one fixed, one retractable and azimuthing) and one transverse stern thruster for maneuvering and dynamic positioning.